+Section 8.3.3 Service Authorization Report

-Section 8.3.3 On a Quarterly and Annual basis, MCO will submit the Service Authorization Report to the SCDHHS Sharepoint site.
+On a Quarterly and Annual basis, MCO will submit the Service Authorization Report to the SCDHHS SharePoint site.
 Report template will be posted to the SCDHHS website in the excel report template list.
-See chart in 13.1.2 of this guide for the schedule of reporting.
+See the Managed Care Reports List in Section 13 of this guide for the schedule of reporting.